octobercms/october/.github/CONTRIBUTING.md

 git merge develop
 ```

 This will merge all the latest changes from the October `develop` branch into your development branch.

-If there's a merge conflict, this will probably appear on your local copy now.
-You will need to resolve these conflicts locally - once done, this should allow your pull request to proceed without issue.
+#### Resolving merge conflicts

+Occassionally, you may encounter a merge conflict with your Pull Request.
+This most commonly occurs if another change made to the October repository was made to a file that your Pull Request has also changed.

+It is the responsibility of the author of the Pull Request to resolve any merge conflicts before their Pull Request is accepted.

+You should ensure that your local copy of October is synchronised with with the `develop` branch in the October repository.
+Please follow the [steps above](#best-practices) to synchronise the repositories.

+If Git reports that your changes have conflicts, you will need to resolve the changes in a way that includes the changes from the October repository as well as implementing your Pull Request's changes.
+See GitHub's guide to [resolving a merge conflict](https://help.github.com/en/articles/resolving-a-merge-conflict-using-the-command-line) for tips on resolving conflicts.

 #### PSR Coding standards